Gur-Teja-Dadiboyina/Docker-Candy-Spark--App/README.md

 # 🧁 Candy Spark
-A fun, colorful, and responsive match-3 candy game built with HTML, CSS, and JavaScript — inspired by the mechanics of Candy Crush but with unique features like a 2-minute timer, score tracker, and special candies that create chain reactions!
+A fun, colorful, and responsive match-3 candy game built with HTML, CSS, and JavaScript — inspired by the mechanics of Candy Crush but with unique features like a 2-minute timer, score tracker, and special candies that create chain reactions!<br>
  🎮 Made just for fun — match, swap, and spark your way to the highest score!